Vietnam.vn - Nền tảng quảng bá Việt Nam

 These practical activities have been carried out continuously and regularly for 29 years since 1995, not only protecting current health but also building a sustainable foundation for the future.
 2024 continues to mark Unilever's sustainable commitment through meaningful and practical programs.

 One of the focuses during this period is educating the community about hygiene and disease prevention.
-Every year, Unilever, along with the Lifebuoy brand and the Pasteur Institute in Ho Chi Minh City, maintain disease warning programs and equip parents with knowledge on how to take care of their children's health.
+Every year, Unilever, along with the Lifebuoy brand and the Pasteur Institute in Ho Chi Minh City, maintain disease warning programs and provide parents with knowledge on how to take care of their children's health.
 This June, the "Summer Disease Prevention - Healthy Children, Don't Miss a Fun Summer" talk show series raised awareness among many families about preventing common summer diseases in children.

 Cultural activities in response to Global Handwashing Day 2024.